marcinjahn/technology-notebook/src/docs/programming/algorithms/hash-table.md

 If the item to hash was a string, we could turn it into numerical representation first (e.g. by summing all chracters' encoding table indices).

+Normally, we use more "established" hashing functions than the simple case above.

 ### Collisions